-3 Production practices for Tahitian limes
+3 Commercial production practices for Tahitian limes

-This chapter provides information on the production, harvest and post-harvest practices considered to be standard practices in the Cook Islands, Niue, Samoa, Tonga and Vanuatu for the production of fresh Tahitian limes for export.
-The export capability of these countries is also outlined.
+This chapter provides information on the commercial production, harvest and post-harvest practices considered to be standard practices in the Cook Islands, Niue, Samoa, Tonga and Vanuatu for the production of fresh Tahitian limes for export.
+The export capabilities of these countries is also outlined.

-3.1 Assumptions used in estimating unrestricted risk
+3.1 Considerations used in estimating unrestricted risk

 Samoa and Vanuatu provided the department with information on the typical commercial practices adopted in the production of Tahitian limes for export.
-This information was complemented with data from other sources and taken into account when estimating the unrestricted risk of pests that may be associated with the import of this commodity.
+This information was complemented with data from published literature, observations from visits to production areas and other sources, all of which were taken into account when estimating the unrestricted risk of pests that may be associated with the import of this commodity.

-Because the review is considering multiple countries with varying production and pest management requirements, the report makes few assumptions about the production practices involved.
-Therefore only basic standards of crop management and postharvest handling practices are assumed to have occurred when assessing the pest risks.
+Because this review is considering multiple countries with varying production and pest management requirements, the report makes minimal assumptions about the production practices involved.
+Therefore only basic standards of crop management and post-harvest handling practices are assumed to have occurred when assessing the pest risks.
 These practices are outlined below.
-However, it is assumed that all Tahitian limes will be sourced from commercial growers and exported from packing facilities known to the relevant NPPO.
+However, it is required that all Tahitian limes be sourced from commercial growers, and exported from packing facilities known to the relevant NPPO.

-It is likely that many growers would apply pesticides and fungicides as part of a pest management program, which would reduce the likelihood of pests being present on imported fruit.
-However, as such programs are not sufficiently standardised across all growers in all countries being assessed, pesticide and fungicide application has not been considered when assessing the probability of importation.
+Many growers are expected to apply pesticides and fungicides as part of pest management programs, which would reduce the likelihood of pests being present on imported fruit.
+However, as production practices are not standardised across all growers in all countries being assessed, pesticide and fungicide application has not been assumed when assessing the likelihood of importation.